 4. Simple Past vs. Present Perfect

-In Castilian Spanish, they would more commonly use the present perfect, incorporating the auxiliary verb “haber” .
+Castilian Spanish speakers would more commonly use the present perfect, incorporating the auxiliary verb “haber.”

 “He comido un sandwich hoy.”

 In English, this translates to “I have eaten a sandwich today.”
 This is a very common verbal tense in European Latin languages, including French and Italian.
-Even in England, it is more common to say “Have you eaten today?” than “Did you eat today?”.
+Even in England, it is more common to ask, “Have you eaten today?” than “Did you eat today?”

 The present perfect DOES exist in Latin America but it is not commonly used to describe actions that have recently happened.